Dingyijiang1/PeterJiangDingyi.github.io/_pages/about.md

 # 🔥 News
 - *2023.06*: &nbsp;🔥🔥 Start an internship at Frontis Ltd., Beijing in the capacity of a Large Language Model Lab intern!
 - *2023.05*: &nbsp;🔥🎉 Complete my one-semester academic exchange program at HKUST!
-- *2023.05*: &nbsp;🎉🔥 Finish our Innovative project titled *Intelligent Visualization of the Attributes of the Global Burden of Disease*, which has been recognized with a municipal award!
+- *2023.05*: &nbsp;🎉🔥 Finish our college Innovative project titled *Intelligent Visualization of the Attributes of the Global Burden of Disease*, which has been recognized with a municipal award!
 - *2023.05*: &nbsp;🔥🎉 Achieved a full score on the final project presentation *Improvement of the state-of-the-art graph neural transformer model* for the postgraduate course *Advanced Deep Learning Architectures and their Applications* with groupmate Martin Rektoris, instructed by Dr. Qifeng Chen at (HKUST)!
 - *2023.01*: &nbsp;🎉🔥 Begin my academic exchange program at HKUST.
 I enrolled AI-related coursed, including undergraduate course *Large-Scale Deep Perception, Localization, and Planning for Autonomous Vehicles*and Postgraduate courses *Advanced Deep Learning Architectures and their Applications*, *Computer Vision*.
 - *2022.12*: &nbsp;🔥🎉 Received a nomination to attend an academic exchange program at HKUST.
 It is an exceptional privilege to be one of the two nominees from Tianjin University!